linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/Diamond/Basis Trades and Treasury Market Illiquidity.md

 long position in the futures market, while securing

 the Treasury through repo lending.
-Selling the basis

-amounts to a bet that futures prices will converge to

-cash prices at a rate slower than the repo rate.
-The bet

-2006

-2008 2010 2012 2014 2016 2018 2020

-OFR Brief Series | 20-01 July 2020 | Page 3

-is desirable when the actual repo rate is greater than the

-IRR, or when the trader is closing an existing position

-from buying the basis.
-Because the futures price and

-the cash price of the Treasury are known to the basis

-trader, provided the basis trader also knows the repo

-rate, profits on these bets at delivery are guaranteed.
+Selling the basis amounts to a bet that futures prices will converge to cash prices at a rate slower than the repo rate.
+The bet is desirable when the actual repo rate is greater than the IRR, or when the trader is closing an existing position from buying the basis.
+Because the futures price and the cash price of the Treasury are known to the basis trader, provided the basis trader also knows the repo rate, profits on these bets at delivery are guaranteed.

 The basis trade does not, however, constitute true